calref/cboe/StyleGuide.md

 don't do this in new code.

 Whenever possible, eliminate global variables.
-It's accepted that some global variables can;t be helped, such as the global cUniverse and the global cScenario, but if a global is just being used to pass information between disparate functions, find another way.
+It's accepted that some global variables can't be helped, such as the global `cUniverse` and the global `cScenario`, but if a global is just being used to pass information between disparate functions, find another way.
 There are such variables in the code currently which we would like to eliminate.